Last update: July 2017

 helpful tips about how to email a professor first.
 Please

-I still get paid by and supervise PhD students at Bath, so I drop by
+I still get paid (a bit) by and supervise PhD students at Bath, so I drop by

 mail me at my department's

 postal address.
 Anything more direct or detailed (like

 mentioning my office number) is unlikely to alter the outcome.

 A semi-surface alternate that also winds up in the department

 office is fax: +44

 (0)1225 383493 for Bath, um, I don't think Princeton still has